-My most recent Dxpedition was to the Beautiful Island of Saint Vincent and the Grenadines ( J8 ) where I operated from Jan 9-25 2013 and completed oveer 3K QSL's.
-The website is athttp://www.qsl.net/w6hgf/j8-index.htmlwith some notes and pictures of the local hams we talked with about increasing activity there with digital modes.
+I had a great Dxpedition was to the Beautiful Island of Saint Vincent and the Grenadines ( J8 ) where I operated from Jan 9-25 2013 and completed oveer 3K QSO's.
+The website is at http://www.qsl.net/w6hgf/j8-index.html with some notes and pictures of the local hams we talked with about increasing activity there with digital modes.
 My callsign was J8/W6HGF.
 I tried to operate mostly RTTY, but a lack of stations, and long periods of CQ ing, persuaded me to work more CW that I normally do.
 As a result my cw skills have improved, and I made a lot more contacts by going to CW.

-While I do not have any current plans for the next dxpedition, I am investigating several potential opportunities.
+While I do not have any current plans for the next dxpedition this year, I am investigating several potential opportunities.
 I do plan to go some place in the next year and am open to ideas.